cinephos/TM2020-Daily-Report/README.md

 **CHECKPOINT 1** Create c# code to read the headers of all .replay.gbx files stored in Autosaves directory in order to extract map uid and PB time.
 Then, store these values to a local .txt file.
 Two methods suuplied: a) Autosaves dir is available locally, and b) via [SMBLibrary](https://github.com/TalAloni/SMBLibrary), when Autosaves dir is located on a different computer.

-**CHECKPOINT 2** Create a local db in text format, which contains info of the played maps: name, name stripped of manialib format, author and medal times (almost completed)
+**CHECKPOINT 2** Create a local db in text format, which contains info of the played maps: name, name stripped of manialib format, author and medal times.

+**CHECKPOINT 3** (to be announced)

+*I express my deep appreciation to the members of the Openplanet community without whom, I would have not reached that far in my journey.*

+*Thank you ladies and gentlemen!*